trbwild973/UnscriptedBond/README.md

 # The Unscripted Bond 🌊

-A minimalist, elegant one-page website dedicated to celebrating a special friendship.
+A minimalist, elegant website dedicated to celebrating a special friendship.

 ## 🌟 Overview
 This website is designed with an **"Old Money" aesthetic** while incorporating a soft **baby blue theme**—a personal touch reflecting the favorite color of the person it is about.
 It features: